The Definitive Guide to Loans After PPP

 The SBA’s definition of a small business can vary between industries, revenue, and number of employees.
 For instance, the SBA defines small businesses by their revenue, which can range from $1 million to more than $40 million.
 The SBA definition of a small business is usually a staffing level of fewer than 500 employees.

 Collateral is an asset that sometimes can be needed to secure a business loan.
 For small business owners who lack such assets, finding a business loan that doesn’t require collateral can be an important objective.
 Fortunately, there are business loans available that don’t require collateral.
-SBA 7(a) loans and short-term loans from alternative online lenders fall into this category.
+SBA 7(a) loans and short-term business loans from alternative online lenders fall into this category.

 It’s not likely that there will be another PPP loan for small businesses at any time in the future.
 But, even without the PPP, there are other opportunities for financing that small businesses can take advantage of.
 Economic Injury Disaster Loans (EIDL) are one such opportunity.